-For Franklin University instructors, attendance is done through BlueQuill utilizing the attendance tool.
+For Franklin and Urbana University instructors, attendance is done through BlueQuill utilizing the attendance tool.
 It is important to keep track of student attendance for multiple reasons, but one major reason is that students can be given Z-Grades for missing too many courses.
 If this happens, students essentially fail the course, which can affect their financial aid.
 Let's look at how to record attendance and how it all affects our students.

 The Attendance Tool

 - Navigate to your course's home page.

 - Click on the "Apps" menu at the top of your course's page.